**Update** The Water Wolf HD is not currently available in the UK. If you are looking for one the best place to try is eBay.

-Here’s a video I took last year of a pellet banjo feeder under water.
+Here’s a video I took last year of a pellet banjo feeder underwater.
 (You can see the blog – beginners guide to fishing for carp on the method feeder here)

 Recently I’ve been getting some better videos from the wolf by concentrating on waters where the water is clearer.
-Whilst I think I’ll get less bites with the Wolf on the bottom compared to a standard lead I’m still getting some good footage.
+Whilst I think I’ll get fewer bites with the Wolf on the bottom compared to a standard lead I’m still getting some good footage.
 As mentioned above you need to see this as a learning tool about how your baits are presented on the bottom rather than getting sexy videos of you catching 30s!

 Here’s a recent video I took using a popup and losing a carp (keep watching to see the carp!